Staff and Students Covid-19 Symptoms Reporting

 What are the signs and symptoms of this new virus?

-The symptoms of this new coronavirus (COVID-19) include cough, fever, shortness of breath, or flu-like symptoms.
+The symptoms of this new coronavirus (COVID-19) include cough, fever, a new cough and loss of taste/smell.

 How does this new coronavirus spread?